How Do I Become a Member?

 - Government agency — $2,000/yr.

-- Other organizations that do not fit in these categories – Please call Dawn Stimson at (360) 254-0109 for dues rate
+- Other organizations that do not fit in these categories — Please call Dawn Stimson at (360) 254-0109 for investment rate

 The NWPPA Board of Trustees and staff look forward to a new year of service to Associate Member members.
 We desire to partner with you as your organization positions itself in today’s competitive marketplace.
 Your participation will make NWPPA stronger than ever and ensure public power continues into the future.
 We look forward to working with you in the year ahead!
 If you have additional questions about becoming an Associate Member, please contact NWPPA at firstname.lastname@example.org or (360) 254-0109.

-To join click on the membership form button below and download the membership form and fax it into NWPPA at (360) 254-5731.
+To join click on the membership form button below and download the membership form and fax or email to NWPPA at (360) 254-5731 or email@example.com.
 NWPPA will contact you for payment information.